fsmoothy/typeorm-fsm/README.md

 ### Entity

-The entity class must extend `StateMachineEntity` with defined initial state and transitions and have `id` property.
+To create an entity class, it must extend `StateMachineEntity` and have defined initial state and transitions.
+Additionally, you can combine `StateMachineEntity` with your own `BaseEntity`, which should be extended from TypeORM's base entity.

 ```typescript
 class BaseEntity extends TypeOrmBaseEntity {